all the data needed to determine … whether your person is a keeper, is in very soon after you meet ... often by the end of the first date.

 remember that when you marry … you are marrying your partner’s family.

-believing that your partner causes you pain and pleasure is a myth ... those feelings are already a part of you.
-That person simply brings out what is already inside.
+believing that others cause you pain and pleasure is a myth … those feelings are already inside you.
+They are just brought out by others.

 feelings just are .... you cannot control them .... but you CAN control your thoughts and behaviors which will have a profound impact on your feelings.
 Positive thoughts and behaviors beget positive feelings, the opposite is also true.